byterubpay/byterub-site/_posts/2017-12-23-logs-for-the-Community-meeting-held-on-2017-12-23.md

 **\<sgp>** Does anyone else have a FFS update?
 **\<ErCiccione>** that also shouldn't take long, i usually review and test the same day or the one after
 **\<sgp>** 4.
 Malware Response Workgroup
 **\<sgp>** I have taken on the initiative of organizing the Malware Response Workgroup.
-If you are interested, please go to #monero-malware-respon
+If you are interested, please go to #byterub-malware-respon
-**\<sgp>** I have updated the Taiga wiki project with several help guides for web mining, system mining, and ransomware https://taiga.getmonero.org/project/sgp-monero-malware-response-workgroup/wiki/home
+**\<sgp>** I have updated the Taiga wiki project with several help guides for web mining, system mining, and ransomware https://taiga.getbyterub.org/project/sgp-byterub-malware-response-workgroup/wiki/home
 **\<sgp>** These are still drafts, but it shows the general idea
 **\<sgp>** The goals of this project are to help those with compromised machines and to show others that many ByteRub community members discourage and help limit malware.
 **\<sgp>** We can use volunteers now to help review these documents, and later to help people